UmukoroG/umukoroG/README.md

 **Hi, Welcome to my GitHub**

-🔭 I’m currently working on web applications.
+🔭 I’m software developer specialized on building scalable and maintainable web applications systems.

-🌱 I’m currently learning Machine Learning and how to build Scalable Application(System Design).
+🌱 I’m currently working on Machine Learning and how they can help maximize user experience.

 📫 How to reach me: https://www.godblessumukoro.me/ | godbless.umukoro@yahoo.com